earth-mover/forecast-datacube-demo/README.md

 # Analysis-Ready Weather Forecast Data Cubes in Zarr

+This is a model for how to build a data pipeline that ingests and transforms weather forecast data distributed as GRIB files to an analysis-ready cloud-optimized Zarr data cube using a serverless pipeline.

+Currently two models are supported : GFS and HRRR, extensions to other models should be easy™.

 > [!WARNING]
 > This repo is for demonstration purposes only.
 It does not aspire to be a maintained package.
 > If you want to build on top of it, fork this repo and modify it to your needs.

 The code runs in one of two modes: